centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-migrate-from-centcore.md

 You need to build a configuration file based on **/etc/centreon/conf.pm**.

-- If using package, execute the following command line:
+- If using packages, execute the following command:

 ```shell
 $ perl /usr/local/bin/gorgone_config_init.pl